mihai011/Darkstorm/README.md

 Connected AWS Lambdas for the future.

-Framework meant to substitute the StepFunctions service in AWS and more.
+Framework meant to make experimenting with lambdas fun.